H.R. 3898 - PERMIT Act

 | 45 | Version 1 | Min (CA) | Democrat | Strikes language in the bill prohibiting citizen suits under the Clean Water Act against certain permitting actions. | Submitted |

-| 46 | Version 1 | Nunn (IA) | Republican | Establishes a voluntary pilot program to support State-led water quality improvements in waters impaired for nitrogen or phosphorus under section 303(d) and directs EPA to streamline general permits and expedite reviews for applicants adopting State-approved nutrient-reduction practices. | Submitted |
+| 46 | Version 2 | Nunn (IA) | Republican | Revised Establishes a voluntary pilot program to support State-led water quality improvements in waters impaired for nitrogen or phosphorus under section 303(d). | Made in Order |

-| 47 | Version 1 | Hageman (WY) | Republican | Restores Sec.
-404 civil monetary penalties | Submitted |
+| 47 | Version 2 | Hageman (WY) | Republican | Revised Restores Sec.
+404 civil monetary penalties, removes per violation fees, and eases strict liability. | Revised |

 | 48 | Version 1 | Barr (KY) | Republican | Adds critical minerals projects under the Defense Production Act to Federal Permitting Improvement Steering Council’s permitting dashboard and expedited review process.
 (H.R.
 5929 - Critical Minerals Supply chain Resiliency Act) | Submitted |